 In the related case of In re the Matter of Flowers the Arizona Court of Appeals discussed an equitable division, yet unequal, of community property involving a spouse who changed the Deed to his sole and separate home into a community asset.
 This particular issue has many rules and exceptions, and you should consult with a qualified divorce attorney before making any decisions regarding settlement of community property issues if either spouse has signed a Quit Claim or Disclaimer deed.

-All of these issues should be discussed with an experienced family law attorney before any decisions can be made regarding your rights to property owned by either spouse; regardless how or when ownership of that property occurred.
+All of these matters should be discussed with an experienced family law attorney before any decisions can be made regarding your rights to property owned by either spouse; regardless how or when ownership of that property occurred.